 ARTICLE IV DUES

 Section 1.
-Dues shall be established annually by the members present at the May meeting and shall be due and payable at the July meeting.
+Dues shall be established annually by the members present at the May meeting.

 ARTICLE V ELECTION OF OFFICERS

 Section 1.
 A Nominating Committee, appointed by the Executive Committee, shall present a complete slate of candidates to the membership at the April meeting annually.
 Additional nominations will be accepted from the floor.